yasmeenzoubi/GWAS-cad-pipeline/README.md

 ```
 ![GWAS CAD Manhattan plot](cad_gwas_manhattan_plot.png)

-Interpretation: This dots in this Manhattan plot represent each of the significant SNPs were found in each chromosome (Chr 1 – 22).
-Meanwhile, the horizontal blue line represents the p-value threshold (y = 5), and the red line represents the GWAS threshold (y = 8).
+Interpretation: This dots in this Manhattan plot represent the significant SNPs that were found in chromosomes 1-22.
+Meanwhile, the horizontal blue line represents the significance threshold (y = 5, 10e-5), and the red line represents the GWAS threshold (y = 8, 5e-8).
 Chromosome SNP dots are colored in an alternate fashion between turquoise and pink for visual ease and distinction.
-Multiple chromosomes show genome-wide significant loci, with the strongest signals on chromosomes 6 and 9.
+Multiple chromosomes show genome-wide significant loci, with the strongest signals present on chromosomes 6 and 9.
 The most significant SNPs in chromosomes 6 and 9 possess a -log10(p)-value of ~240 (10^-240) and ~320 (10^-320) respectively.
-These are extremely small p-values that reflect strong associations from large GWAS meta-analyses.
-Chromosome 13 also possesses a SNP at y = ~320, but it is most likely an outlier.
+These are extremely small p-values that reflect strong associations with CAD.
+Additionally, chromosome 13 also possesses a SNP at y = ~320.
+However, it is most likely an outlier.
 Therefore, all chromosomes possess significant SNPs, with Chromosomes 6 and 9 possessing the most significant ones.

 ## QQPlot
-A qqplot will represent the correlation between the GWAS p-values and expected p-values.
-The more it lifts, the more statistical significance is observed in a given dataset.
+A qqplot will represent the correlation between the expected p-values, which follows the null hypothesis of no associations between SNPs and condition, and the observed GWAS p-values.
+The more the observed plot lifts, the more statistical significance between SNPs condition is observed in the given dataset.
 ```r
 qq(cad$`P-VALUE`, main = "QQ Plot of CAD GWAS p-values")
 ```